 Greenawalt, of the Pennwood Company of Pittsburgh, Pennsylvania, filed his cyclometer clock patent application on March 10.
 1933.
 Close on his heels, Edgar Bourquin, tireless inventor for the Warren Telechron Company, filed his cyclometer clock application on July 6.
 In one of many odd coincidences in the Lawson story, both inventors received their patents the same day, February 12, 1935.

-If it matters, it’s likely Greenawalt was first because he claimed his patent application was a “continuation” of an application filed in 1932.
+It’s likely Greenawalt was first because he claimed his patent application was a “continuation” of an application filed in 1932.
 Both Lawson and Pennwood used Greenawalt’s mechanism and some clocks were available in 1934, prior to the issuance of Greenawalt’s patent, but more about this later.
 Let’s start in 1934 when Lawson Clocks Limited opened for business….

 1934 was dismal.
 The Depression wore on and it was obvious it wouldn’t be over any time soon.
 One bright spot, the Chicago Worlds Fair, an early showcase of the streamline moderne style that would be used for many Lawson clocks, was wrapping up.
 In another coincidence in the Lawson story, a young concessionaire at the fair, Henry Fenenbock would eventually be the owner of Lawson Time, Inc.